-Under the types of actions, the eligible activities can be complemented by the development of partnership-based risk-management risk prevention,, climate change strategies and action plans at local and regional level, closely linked to the focus of the projects.
-Any strategies and action plans can gain support only if are prepared with the involvement of relevant partners and there is a commitment of these partners to consider these strategies and plans to be implemented in their future operations.
+• development of partnership-based risk-management strategies and action plans at local and regional level.
+Any strategies and action plans can gain support only if are prepared with the involvement of relevant partners and the convincing commitment of these partners to consider these strategies and plans in their future operations.